Service Observations with SPIRou

 Simultaneous observations of a Fabry-Perot lamp is offered in both spectroscopic and polarimetric modes.

-In your calculation of integration time, only the exposure time and either 28s per exposure in spectroscopic mode, or 35s per exposure in polarimetric mode.
+In your calculation of integration time, only include the exposure time and either 28s per exposure in spectroscopic mode, or 35s per exposure in polarimetric mode.

 Available bright time and pressure from Large Programs